jhoondiaz/topsecret/README.md

 [![node](https://img.shields.io/badge/node-v16.9.1-yellow.svg)](https://nodejs.org)
 [![npm](https://img.shields.io/badge/npm-v8.1.0-red.svg)](https://www.npmjs.com/)

->Project in NodeJS and AWS, which allows the user to know if a human is a mutant from an array of DNA strands.
+>Project in NodeJS and AWS, which allows the user to detect the position and encode a message based on the data sent to 3 satellites.

 ## Prerequisites